Parler 'disappointed' in court ruling keeping it offline but confident it will 'ultimately prevail'

 Free speech app Parler – a social media platform favored by conservatives and President Donald Trump’s supporters – said on Thursday that while it was "disappointed" by a federal judge’s refusal to order Amazon to reinstate its service, it was confident about its chances of ultimately winning the case.

-In a statement about the ruling, a spokesperson for the company said it is "gratified" that the court did not blindly accept Amazon’s argument that Parler was used to plan and carry out the Jan.
+In a statement about the ruling, a spokesperson for Parler told Fox News the company is "gratified" that the court did not blindly accept Amazon’s argument that the platform was used to plan and carry out the Jan.
 6 siege on Capitol Hill

 "Based on the evidence of which we are aware, the Parler platform was not used in that manner – even though competing platforms clearly were used for that purpose," the spokesperson said.
 "We are grateful the court refused to join the dishonest attempt to make Parler the scapegoat for the riot."